-Marigolds are easy to start from seed either inside or outside and very easy to grow.
+Marigolds are easy to start from seed, either inside or outside, and they’re very easy to grow.
 I especially like the sunny yellow marigolds and they find a home in my gardens every year.
 Pictured below are Lemon Drop Marigolds.
 I’m always amazed at how much these little babies fill out from when they are first planted to the end of summer.

 If you’re looking for low maintenance flowers, Vinca is one for you.
 It prefers dry conditions and doesn’t need to be deadheaded.
 If you’re interested in more ideas for low maintenance gardening, check out – Creating and Caring For A Low Maintenance Flower Garden.

 And zinnias, like marigolds are mainstays in lots and lots of gardens simply because they are so easy to grow.
 They too can be started from seed both inside or outside.
 This variety is Profusion Zinnia.
 Zinnias are also a pollinator magnet!

 What about Gazanias?
 I will back up here and say that after much trial and error, I no longer plant these in the ground.
 The rabbits and squirrels will not even give them a chance.
 They must be really tasty.
 I have a pot of Gazanias on my porch steps and the squirrels still help themselves and clutter up the porch by leaving the undesirable stems behind.
 I used to think it was just rabbits eating my Gazanias until I caught a squirrel in the act.
 These are beauties, aren’t they?
 They really resemble miniature sunflowers.

 Verbena is another favorite and another annual that keeps on blooming, if it’s regularly deadheaded.